Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Put the chocolate in a heatproof bowl.
 Bring a pan of water to a simmer, remove from the heat and place the bowl over the pan.
 (Don't let the base of the bowl touch the water!)
 Melt the chocolate, stirring occasionally.
 Remove from the heat and cool slightly.
 Lightly beat the egg yolks and stir into the chocolate mixture.
 Fold in the cream.

 Using electric beaters, whisk the egg whites in a small bowl until soft peaks form.
 (They'll start sticking up in the air, basically pointing at you, when you remove the whisk, that's how you know they're ready!)
 Fold one spoonful of the egg whites into the mousse with a metal spoon, then gently fold in the remainder, quickly and lightly.
-(I tell myself to be smooth with my motions and quick with my actions during this part.
-It helps me to do as the book calls 'quickly and lightly'.)

 Pour the mousse into 6 wine glasses or 185 ml (3/4 cup) ramekins.
 (I like to use small cocktail glasses for smaller servings and the same, pretty effect.)
 Cover with plastic wrap and refrigerate for 4 hours or overnight.